Domestic Violence Prevention: Methods And Resources

 Use a pay-as-you-go cell phone to use when you don't want your partner to monitor your device use.
 Know that your car's GPS may be used to find your location.

 Be careful with social media.
 Avoid posting anything personal, especially if it's something your partner can use to hurt you or find you after you leave.
-Ask your friends not to make social media posts that might reveal information about you.
+Ask your friends and family not to make social media posts that might reveal information about you.

-The legal system can help domestic violence even before you decide to leave a potentially violent relationship.
+The legal system can help with domestic violence even before you decide to leave a potentially violent relationship.
 Find out the legal definitions regarding domestic violence where you are.
 Learn how you can get help and what options you'll have if you do leave.

 Having a safety plan in place when you need it might save your life.
 Your safety plan is a practical plan tailored to you and your unique circumstances.
 Its purpose is to help you stay safe while in the relationship, when getting ready to leave it, and after you've left.